 A new year is right around the corner, which means a new opportunity for change.
 This last year has been tough for everyone, with so much uncertainty surrounding the pandemic and the unusual adjustment of staying home during a quarantine.
-Everyone seems to be ready to start over, which is why it’s a great idea to set some mental health goals for yourself.
+Everyone seems to be ready to start over, which is why it’s a great time to set some mental health goals for yourself in the new year.

-Taking the time to do things such as finding a new hobby like diamond painting or learning how to integrate meditation into your daily life can help you get into a routine that reduces stress and anxiety while boosting your self-confidence and sense of motivation.
-Check out some of these top goals you can aim for this year.
+Taking the time to do things such as finding a new hobby like diamond painting or learning how to integrate meditation into your daily life can help you get into a routine that reduces stress and anxiety while boosting your self-esteem and sense of motivation.
+Check out some of these top goals you can aim for to improve your health in the upcoming year.

-Hobbies are a great way to relieve stress and give us something to look forward to.
-There are so many different hobbies to explore based on your own personal interests, from picking up a new sport like basketball to doing something artistic like diamond painting.
-Hobbies are so important because they generate a sense of accomplishment and productivity in relation to an activity that we enjoy just for the sake of doing it.
+Hobbies provide measurable stress relief and give us something to look forward to.
+But with so many different hobbies available to explore, where should you start?
+The easiest way is to look to your own personal interests.
+That way, no matter what you choose, you win!
+In addition to enjoying the relaxation and excitement, picking up a new sport like basketball can improve your physical health, while choosing something more artistic like diamond painting can improve your mental health and overall wellness.
+Hobbies are so important and benefit people struggling with mental illness because they generate a sense of accomplishment and productivity in relation to an activity that we enjoy just for the sake of doing it.

-Some hobbies can improve physical health as well as mental health.
-Trying activities like meditation painting has been shown to greatly reduce feelings of stress while also helping to improve cognitive functions in adults.
+Trying activities like meditation painting has been shown to greatly reduce feelings of stress while also helping to improve cognitive function in adults.
 As we age, it’s important to continue trying new projects and activities, as it encourages our brain to create new neural pathways, strengthening our brains and our ability to retain memories.

-It’s not often that we have the opportunity in our day to simply turn off our thoughts and worries, but when you begin to explore the practice of meditation, you can learn methods to focus your concentration.
-This practice helps us to shake off the stress of the day by focusing on another thought—a mental picture, a repeated mantra, a guided scenario.
+It’s not often that we have the opportunity in our day to simply turn off our thoughts and worries, but when you begin to explore the practice of meditation, you can learn ways to better manage your concentration.
+This practice helps us to shake off the stress of the day by focusing on another thought — a mental picture, a repeated mantra, a guided scenario.
+Plus, it’s excellent for both your mental and physical health.

-Meditation also teaches mindfulness, which elevates our sense of self-awareness that can help us in other aspects of life.
+Meditation also teaches mindfulness, elevating our sense of self-awareness which can help us in other aspects of life.
 If you’ve never tried meditating before, there are plenty of resources available to you, from meditation apps to YouTube videos that will walk you through exactly what to do.
 Try to make it a goal this year to meditate every morning or night to calm your mind and improve your focus.

 Boundaries are so important to our mental health.
-When you find yourself saying “yes” too often, you’re going to burn yourself out, causing greater levels of stress and anxiety.
+When you find yourself saying “yes” too often, you’re risking burning yourself out, causing greater levels of stress and anxiety and negatively impacting your well-being.
 Becoming more in tune with your emotions will help you understand your own boundaries and learn how to express this to others.
 This can be applied from the workplace to your personal life.
+Remember that setting boundaries is not unkind.
+No one has to say yes all the time!

 Source: Viktoriia Hnatiuk/Shutterstock.com